compgen-io/cgpipe/README.md

 characters in strings or evaluated lines by escaping them with a '\' character before them, such as `\$`.

+## Help text
+The user can request to disply help/usage text for any given pipeline.
+Any comment lines at the start of the file will be used as the help/usage text.
+The first non-comment line (including blank lines) will terminate the help text.
+If the script starts with a shebang (#!), then that line will not be included in the help text.

 # Pipeline runners (backends)
 Right now there are 4 available backends for running pipelines: a combined bash